GeoffS/Sharpening-Stone-Holders/README.md

 # Sharpening-Stone-Holders

 ## General Information
-These desgings are all created using OpenSCAD.
+These designs are all created using OpenSCAD.
 To compile them into STL (or other 3D formats), you will need:
 * [OpenSCAD](https://openscad.orghttps://openscad.org) version >= 2025.05.14
 * My [OpenSCAD library Version 1.0 or newer](https://github.com/GeoffS/OpenSCAD_Lib/releases/tag/v1.0) available at the same directory level as this project.